hugoagno3/mCP/README.md

 ```{r11}
  data(NAmatrix_P2_1)
 ```
-##  After that you can run the funtion calc_mean_matrix
+##  After that you can run the function calc_mean_matrix
   The function calc mean matrix will recognize the replicates by a tag like _A_ and _B_ as part of the names for the MS file and the *Frac_index*.
-It is the position in which you can find the number of fraction in the column name separated by underscores. for example the frac_index=5 is date_Surname_Measurement_A_01 because the number for the fraction is 5 spaces between underscores, like a_b_c_d_FractionNumber.
+It is the position in which you can find the number of fractions in the column name separated by underscores. for example, the frac_index=5 is date_Surname_Measurement_A_01 because the number for the fraction is 5 spaces between underscores, like a_b_c_d_FractionNumber.
 ```{r12}
   ###  Note: Here the frac_index= is 17. and the pattern_group= _A_ and pattern_group= _B_
      names(Hek293_P2_1[,2])